Protecting Our Time, Energy, and Values When It’s Not Easy to Do

 Step One: Identify Your Personal Boundary Saboteurs

-There are six distinct Boundary Saboteurs (described below), and most people have one or more that are particularly strong for them.
-To identify your prominent Saboteurs:
+There are six distinct Boundary Saboteurs (described below), and many of us have one or more that are particularly strong for us.
+Even the simple act of naming and recognizing your Saboteurs will diminish their power.

 Take the Boundary Saboteur Assessment for initial insights

-Read the detailed descriptions of all six Saboteurs below
+Scroll to read the detailed descriptions of all six Saboteurs below (best viewed on a Desktop)

 Reflect on how these align with your experiences and assessment results